-In Figure 5.23, we show two sample areas -- a rectangle and a circle.
-We next assume that a samplingdesign algorithm not currently in VSP called for n = 25 samples.
-Using option Sampling Goals > Nonstatistical sampling approach > Predetermined number of samples > Simple random sampling, VSP allocated 7 of the 25 requested samples to the rectangle and 18 to the circle.
+In Figure 5.21, we show two sample areas -- a rectangle and a circle.
+We next assume that a sampling-design algorithm not currently in VSP called for n = 25 samples.
+Using option Sampling Goals > Non-statistical sampling approach > Predetermined number of samples > Ordinary sampling, VSP allocated 7 of the 25 requested samples to the rectangle and 18 to the circle.
 This is because the circle covers an area approximately three times larger than the rectangle.